-More serious side effects for which you should seek medical attention include:
+The more serious side effects of Adderall.
+You should seek medical attention for the following:

 Using it at higher doses than prescribed or without a prescription and medical need will increase the risks associated with use.

-Since Adderall can result in feelings of energy, strength and self-confidence, it can be appealing as a substance of abuse.
-Particularly because it is a prescription medicine that ‘feels’ safer than other illicit drugs.
+Since Adderall can result in feelings of energy, strength, and self-confidence, it is often subject to substance abuse.
+Particularly because it is a prescription stimulant that ‘feels’ safer than other illicit drugs.
 However, as with many other drugs, it is only safe when used exactly as prescribed and for medical reasons.
 When used recreationally and in higher doses, it can provide very different effects and can lead to addiction.